 This type of interaction gets the kids talking and also gives kids a glimpse into your day.
 Something that you might be surprised to know that know little about but are actually quite interested in.

+Don’t want a printable set?
+For a little more you can get this beautiful set delivered right to your doorstep.
 You can take the dinner table connection one step further, with these awesome dinner conversation starters.

 - Questions specially designed to engage kids in the art of conversation